rundeck/docs/docs/manual/workflow-steps/servicenow.md

-# ServiceNow Workflow Steps
+# ServiceNow&reg; Workflow Steps

-The built in ServiceNow plugins are built to help customers automate the creation of incidents and change records within ServiceNow.
-The various job steps give you total control over your workflow, allowing you to create and edit ServiceNow incidents and change records within your Rundeck jobs.
+The built in ServiceNow&reg; plugins are built to help customers automate the creation of incidents and change records within ServiceNow.
+The various job steps give you total control over your workflow, allowing you to create and edit ServiceNow&reg; incidents and change records within your Rundeck jobs.

 <!---
 Original: